damianhakert/damianhakert.github.io/source/posts/2016-12-02-a-media-companys-gitlab-wishlist.html.md

 **Wouter: It does seem like Mattermost would use a lot of system resources.**
 {: .alert .alert-info}

 **Lee:** I agree with that, but as far as I know the Mattermost integration is working really well.
-But that probably depends on what Mattermost is doing, so we will keep an eye on that.
+That probably depends on what Mattermost is doing, so we will keep an eye on that.

 **Wouter: Finally, in what way does Gitlab want to position itself in the long run compared to GitHub?**
 {: .alert .alert-info}